Women-Devs-SG/womendevssg/.github/PULL_REQUEST_TEMPLATE.md

 **Please check each box.
 Your Pull Request will not be reviewed if you have not confirmed these steps.**

-- [ ] **I have been assigned this issue.** I commented on the issue and waited for a maintainer to assign it to me before I started working on it.
+- [ ] **I have been assigned this issue.** I commented on the issue and a maintainer has assigned it to me.
 - [ ] **This PR is focused.** It resolves only the single issue it is linked to.
 It does not contain fixes for other issues.

 **By submitting this PR, I confirm that I have read and followed the contribution guidelines.
 I understand that PRs that do not meet these requirements may be closed.**